 Hi, nice seeing you here!

-Thanks for checking out Perceptual Learning == More Ruby experts? presented at RubyConf 2021.
+Thanks for checking out "Perceptual Learning == More Ruby experts?" presented at RubyConf 2021.

-I want to express my gratitude for:
+I want to express my gratitude to:

 - Thiago Araujo, my partner in my crime.
 I couldn't have made it without your support!

-- WMN.RB Community (Emily, Sweta, Stephannie, Gabi, Jemma) for the support since submitting a proposal to giving feedback on the final draft.
+- The WMN.RB Community (Emily, Sweta, Stephannie, Gabi, Jemma) for the support since submitting a proposal to giving feedback on the final draft.

 Resources

-Books ๐
+Books 📚

 Decoding Greatness: How the Best in the World Reverse Engineer Success - Dr. Ron Friedman